tarantool/doc/doc/book/app_server/luajit_memprof.rst

 ``INTERNAL`` indicates that this event is caused by internal LuaJIT structures.

-.. //the note below really needs to be reviewed thoroughly!
+//!the note below really needs to be reviewed thoroughly//

 ..  note::